JianFengH/chatbot/README.md

 # chatbot
-This Project is chatbot to study the cloud computing.
+This project is about a chatbot on Telegram to study the cloud computing.

 ## First, create a file `config.ini` under the root directory
 ```